 As a business owner, you already operate on tight margins and limited resources.
-So, it’s vital to optimize your existing resources and maximize profits by cutting losses and inefficiencies.
+So, it’s vital to optimise your existing resources and maximise profits by cutting losses and inefficiencies.

-This is where calculating, tracking, and improving your billable utilization comes in.
+This is where calculating, tracking, and improving your billable utilisation comes in.

-In this article, we’ll explain billable utilization in detail and show you ways to improve it for your business.
+In this article, we’ll explain billable utilisation in detail and show you ways to improve it for your business.

-What is billable utilization, and why is it important?
+What is billable utilisation, and why is it important?

-Billable utilization is the percentage of time your employees and team members spend on work that generates revenue.
+Billable utilisation is the percentage of time your employees and team members spend on work that generates revenue.
 You can calculate it across your team and for individual employees.

-In other words, an employee’s billable utilization score shows how much of their total working time is spent on work that produces business results that earn revenue.
+In other words, an employee’s billable utilisation score shows how much of their total working time is spent on work that produces business results that earn revenue.

-A high billable utilization percentage shows you’re using your resources efficiently and investing your time in the most critical projects.
-A low billable utilization score, on the other hand, means you must optimize your processes and reassess your resource plans with capacity planning.
+A high billable utilisation percentage shows you’re using your resources efficiently and investing your time in the most critical projects.
+A low billable utilisation score, on the other hand, means you must optimise your processes and reassess your resource plans with capacity planning.

 For example, say a marketing agency hires an expensive copywriter to work on a new project.
-They’d want to maximize the billable utilization of the copywriter by ensuring they work on billable, client projects only.
+They’d want to maximise the billable utilisation of the copywriter by ensuring they work on billable, client projects only.

 But if the copywriter spends a large chunk of their time in meetings, dealing with bottlenecks or technical tasks like configuring a landing page tool or installing WordPress, their billable hours will decrease because the agency cannot charge the client for those hours.